InvadingOctopus/octopuskit/README.md

     scene.addChild(editorScene)
 }

-// Search the entire node tree for all nodes named "Turret",
+// Search the entire tree for all nodes named "Turret",
-// and give them properties of "tower defense" turrets
+// and give them properties of "tower defense" turrets,
 // and make them independently draggable by the player.

-for namedNode in scene["//Turret"] {
+for turretNode in scene["//Turret"] {

-    scene.addEntity(OctopusEntity(components: [
+    // Create a new entity for each node found. scene.addEntity(OctopusEntity(components: [

-        SpriteKitComponent(node: namedNode),
+        SpriteKitComponent(node: turretNode),

         RelayComponent(for: sharedTouchEventComponent),

-        // Track the first touch that begins inside the sprite.
-        NodeTouchComponent(),

-        // Let the player select and drag the sprite.
-        // This differs from the TouchControlledPositioningComponent in a previous example.
-        TouchControlledDraggingComponent()

-        // A GameplayKit Agent directed by AI components.
-        OctopusAgent2D(),

         // Hypothetical game-specific components.
         HealthComponent(),
         AttackComponent(),
-        MonsterTargettingComponent()]))
+        MonsterTargettingComponent(),

+        // Track the first touch that begins inside the sprite.
+        NodeTouchComponent(),

+        // Let the player select and drag an individual sprite.
+        // This differs from the TouchControlledPositioningComponent in a previous example,
+        // which repositions nodes regardless of where the touch began.
+        TouchControlledDraggingComponent() ]))
 }

 // Once the first monster wave starts, you could replace TouchControlledDraggingComponent
-// with TouchControlledShootingComponent to make the turrets immovable but manually-triggered.
+// with TouchControlledShootingComponent to make the turrets immovable but manually-fired.
 ```

 ## Overview